- 10+ Guests Price as advertised

 Averages and totals are calculated from our "Today’s Ride" options.

-We suggest that you arrive at least one day prior to the trip start, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
+We suggest that you arrive at least one day prior to start of your Croatia bike tour, which will enable you to adjust to the time zone and minimize the risk of missing the trip start due to flight-related delays.
 We recommend that you fly into Dubrovnik (DBV) for the trip start.
 Arriving two to three days in advance will give you more time to recover from the effects of a long international flight.
-The airport is 12 miles from the city center and can be reached by public bus, shuttle or taxi.
+The airport is 12 miles from the city center and can be reached by public bus, shuttle, or taxi.
 Buses and shuttles generally run after each international flight arrival and cost approximately 35 kuna.
 A taxi ride should take approximately 25 minutes and cost between 180 and 250 kuna, depending upon your destination and the amount of luggage you have with you.
 Alternatively, our hotel in Dubrovnik will arrange transportation for you for an additional fee.

 For departing flights, Split Airport (SPU) offers flights to many European cities where you can then connect with flights to North America.

 You will say farewell to your guides at 11:00 AM at the Hvar Harbor.
 At this time, you will embark on a private speed boat to Split.
-The private boat transfer to Split will take approximately an hour and thirty minutes, and land on the Split promenade or the first nearby dock, a 5-minute walk from the Main Ferry Terminal.
+The private boat transfer to Split will take approximately an hour and thirty minutes, and land on the Split promenade or the first nearby dock, a five-minute walk from the Main Ferry Terminal.
 If you would like to extend your time in Hvar, you may forego the included private boat transfer to Split and arrange a separate public ferry to Split later in the afternoon at your own expense.
 Ferry times from Hvar Island vary by season, there is a 2:45 PM ferry in high season and a 6:30 PM option from Stari Grad.
 Your guides can assist you in selecting the ferry you need.View our post hotel recommendations